 What were the most useful things you packed, and what do you recommend to leave behind?

-How did you get from the airport to the university and about town?
+How did you get from the airport to the university and around town?
 How much does it cost?

-What were the most reliable sources of information cultural events, news, travel, weather?
+What were the most reliable sources of information for cultural events, news, travel, weather?

 What dorm would you recommend to future students?
 Why?

 The nicest dorms (but also the most expensive dorms) are Arthur Vick and Jack Martin.
 Heronbank and Lakeside are the farthest from campus.
 Every other dorm is conveniently located.